charleymroberts/ecommerce/README.md

 - Items appear to the basket as the customer adds them.
 - Includes the product name (which is a link back to the product page), price per item, quantity added, and subtotal for each item (for if the customer has ordered more than one)
 - Customer can update the quantity by using the quantity selectors and then clicking 'update', or remove products using the 'remove' button
-  (I have not added a confirmation message here as I expect customers will want to remove the product without any extra steps or popups in this case)
+  (I have not added an 'are you sure?' popup here as I expect customers will want to remove the product without any extra steps or popups in this case)
 - A dynamically updated message appears once the order total goes over £20, showing how much more the customer would need to spend to qualify for free delivery (in red to imply urgency).
 The free delivery threshold is also included prominently as a prompt.
 - The basket totals are updated as the customer adds products or edits their basket contents